FlindersSTEMOutreach/FlinBIT/README.md

 `/logstop`: Same as pressing the `Stop Logging` button.
 Makes the FlinBIT stop logging message to file.

 `/logclear`: Clears all log files off the FlinBIT. !!WARNING: THIS CANNOT BE UNDONE!!

+`/plotter show`: Show the data plotter.

+`/plotter hide`: Hide the data plotter.

+`/plotter toggle`: Toggle the data plotter.
+Same as pressing the `Toggle Plotter` button.

+`/plotter clear`: Clear all data from the data plotter.

 `/monitor show`: Show the serial monitor.